privacybydesign/pbdf-website/pages/en/irma-explanation.md

-The three pictures below give a schematic overview, first of downloading attributes at an issuer, and subsequently, of using attributes at two different webshops.
+The three pictures below give a schematic overview, first of downloading attributes at an issuer, and subsequently, of using attributes at two different web-shops.
 <hr>
 <p align="center"><img src="../images/Transactions_IRMA_voorbereiding_en.png" alt="IRMA uitgever" style="width: 55%; height: 55%"/></p>
 <hr>